 National Lampoons: Christmas Vacation

-I was only introduced to this movie a few years ago.
+I was introduced to this movie a few years ago.
 I know what you’re thinking…why did it take so long?
 This is a great Christmas movie to get in the festive spirit and give you plenty of laughs.
 What’s not to love about those outdoor Christmas lights and the tree….the massive Christmas tree.

 The Santa Clause